golanlevin/60-212/2026/assignments/assignment_1.md

 #### During Critique

 We will share and discuss your work in **Part C** on Wednesday, 8/26, at the beginning of class.
-During critique, *you may be called to the whiteboard and asked to explain one of the treatments you used*; be prepared.
+During critique, *you may be called to the whiteboard and asked to explain one of the treatments you created*; be prepared.
 You are not expected to derive its mathematics, explain the code of its implementation, or discuss its algorithmic complexity; however, you *are* expected to be able to explain, in clear language:

 1. What question does the treatment answer?
 What does it *do*?
 2. What does the resulting graphic represent?